aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/050-argocd-selfmanaged.md

 :::
 <!-- prettier-ignore-end -->

-### 3. Validate ArgoCD add-on
+### 3. Validate Argo CD add-on

-You should now see the ArgoCD application itself listed in the dashboard, managed like other addons.
+You should now see the Argo CD application itself listed in the dashboard, managed like other addons.

 ![argocd-values](/static/images/argocd-selfmanage.png)

 :::alert{header=Note type=warning}
-When ArgoCD redeploys itself, the connection will be temporarily lost as the target pod is renewed.
-It may take a **few minutes** for the ArgoCD Dashboard to re-establish the connection.
+When Argo CD redeploys itself, the connection will be temporarily lost as the target pod is renewed.
+It may take a **few minutes** for the Argo CD Dashboard to re-establish the connection.
 :::

 :::alert{header=Congratulations type=success}
-We are now managing our ArgoCD system with ArgoCD!
+We are now managing our Argo CD system with Argo CD!
 :::